-Dr Driton Vllasaliu is a registered pharmacist and gained his MPharm and PhD in Drug Delivery at the University of Nottingham.
+Dr Driton Vllasaliu gained his MPharm and PhD in Drug Delivery at the University of Nottingham.
 Following his PhD, he spent two years as a postdoctoral research associate at Nottingham, working on the development of improved (more predictive) in vitro intestinal models.
 He was then appointed to a lectureship at the University of Lincoln in 2012, where he contributed towards the establishment of a School of Pharmacy.
 Driton joined the Institute of Pharmaceutical Science, King’s College London, in April 2017.
 He teaches undergraduate and postgraduate students Biopharmaceutics, Membrane transport and Advanced drug delivery.
 He is a Fellow of the Academy of Pharmaceutical Sciences, registrant of the General Pharmaceutical Council and member of the EPSRC peer-review college.

 Dr Julia Mantaj is a Postdoctoral Research Associate.
 She graduated as a pharmacist from the Technical University of Braunschweig (Germany), and then completed her PhD at King’s College London with studies on the interaction of DNA minor-groove binding agents with DNA and their effects on gene expression.
 Following her PhD, she spent two years in the industry as postdoctoral researcher working on development of next generation DNA-interactive payload molecules for the use in antibody-drug conjugates (ADCs).
 Julia started her research associate position at King’s College London in April 2018, and her research activities are focused the establishment of a design blueprint design for non-invasive drug delivery.